 As a resident of The Pavilion North Kirra, you will enjoy endless opportunities for fun, make new friendships and enjoy the companionship of a likeminded community.

-At The Pavilion North Kirra retirement community, residents will be empowered to shape, take ownership of and make decisions about the community in which they live.
+At The Pavilion North Kirra retirement community, residents are empowered to shape, take ownership of and make decisions about the community in which they live.

-Whether it’s a chat in the hallway or a cup of coffee in The Pavilion Café, you’ll have friends nearby who ‘get’ you and will be there when you need them.
+Whether it’s a chat in the hallway or a cup of coffee in The Pavilion Café, you’ll have friends nearby who ‘get’ you and are there when you need them.

-Your family will always be welcome to visit the village.
+Your family are always be welcome to visit the village.
 In fact, try keeping them away after they see all the facilities and the beach!

-What do you like the most about life at an Aura village?
+What appeals to you most about living at an Aura village?

 Previously a scientist in the agricultural industry, Robert keeps active with his love for gardening.
 In fact, if you were to visit Robert’s balcony today, you would see a flourish of bright flowers and fresh herbs.